DavoDC/SSF2Replays/README.md

 Many dates on the replays are one day ahead due to a coding error within SSF2.
 <br /> This error in SSF2 can be fixed by following the instructions in [this Reddit post](https://www.reddit.com/r/SuperSmashFlash/comments/t3z28b/fixing_the_replay_autosave_date_day_glitcherror).

 ### Note to Self
-`updateREADME.py` must be ran before making commits to ensure the replay count below is correct.
+Use the script provided (`commitNewReplays.sh`) when making commits to this repo.
-<br /> So use the script provided (`commitNewReplays.sh`) when committing/pushing.
+<br /> This ensures the replay count line below gets updated!

 ### Replay Count = 5031 (as of 25/06/23)